 This session will cover the basic eligibility requirements and coverage for Medicaid, with a focus on the Disabled, Aged, Blind eligibility category.
 We will also highlight recent changes enacted through the New York State budget, and particular issues to pay attention to in light of the pandemic.

-Guest Speaker: Kelly Barrett Sarama, Esq., Supervising Attorney at the Center for Elder Law & Justice
+Guest Speaker: Kelly Barrett Sarama, Esq. - Center for Elder Law & Justice

 This presentation will review the signs and symptoms of elder abuse and what to watch out for.
-Presenters will discuss resources, what organizations currently do with cases of elder abuse, and how seniors and community members can be advocates to prevent and fight exploitation.
-A general signs and symptoms primer on financial exploitation will be provided, including an overview of Power of Attorney, fiduciary duty, and what different agencies can and cannot do with cases.
+Presenters will discuss resources, what organizations do with cases of elder abuse, and how seniors and community members can be advocates to prevent and fight exploitation.
+A general primer on financial exploitation will be provided, including an overview of Power of Attorney, fiduciary duty, and what different agencies can/cannot do with cases.

 Guest Speakers: Katelyn Gindele, Esq. - Center for Elder Law & Justice and Tracey Casseus, Paralegal - Center Elder Law & Justice